-- A Cooperative is democratic member control which implies the principle of an open voluntary membership with control exercised on the basis of one vote per member rather than multiple votes according to capital investment in the organization.
+- A Cooperative is democratic member control which implies the principle of an open voluntary membership with control exercised on the basis of one vote per customer-owner rather than multiple votes according to capital investment in the organization.

 - A Cooperative operates on a cost of doing business basis.
 This is the basic reason for co-op existence, which is to meet the needs of the people at the lowest fair and practical net cost.

-As the explanation of a Cooperative implies, Central Georgia Electric Membership Corporation receives its purpose and legitimacy from two different directions.
+As the explanation of a Cooperative implies, Central Georgia Electric Membership Corporation receives purpose and legitimacy from two different directions.
 First, the State of Georgia passed laws which allow Central Georgia EMC to incorporate as a Cooperative.
-This state activity provided the charter which enabled the members to form Central Georgia Electric Membership Corporation.
+This state activity provided the charter which enabled the customer-owners to form Central Georgia Electric Membership Corporation.
 Second, the Board of Directors exercise democratic control, as authorized by the membership.

-The co-op difference is, YOU, the member.
+The co-op difference is, YOU, the customer-owner.

 You are CGEMC’s source of power and direction.
 You elect a board of directors and through the Board, you participate in major decisions and run the cooperative.

 The Cooperative Principles explain the unique aspects of doing business on a cooperative basis.